brendancastle/gmu-pupper/README.md

 1. press `q` to activate robot
 2. press `e` to start trotting and position robot wherever
 3. when ready press `t` to start "follow mode". this makes the robot stand so it will re-orient itself
-4. press `u` to make robot enter "following mode": move 'forward' for a 'while'
+4. press `u` to make robot start following
-    * this is the robot 'following' the object
-5. press `u` again to make it stop following and make it stand (re-orientation will happen)
+5. press `u` again to make it stop following and make it stand
 6. press `t` again to exit "follow mode"
 7. now you can manually take over the robot by pressing `e`

+### UPDATE:
+1. pupper is going to go to a clone in the simulator
+2. I've made changes to the simulator server but it should work on any server with a cone

+### parameters which we can tune:
+* FollowController.py:
+    1. self.l_alpha: Its like a slow up/ slow down in the forward/backward direction.
+Default value: 0.15
+    2. self.r_alpha: Similar as above but for the yaw value.
+Default: 0.1
+    3. self.eps: The distance at which pupper stops.
+Default: 0.5
+    4. self.slow_down_distance: Deprecated.
+Pupper starts slowing down at this distance
+    5.

 NB. it may be that the pupper doesnt work. thats because we're working on it to add functionalities so it may cause pupper to crash :)